MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/projection/$elemmatch.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$elemMatch` projection operator is used to project the first element in an array that matches the specified query condition.
-This operator is particularly useful when you want to retrieve only the matching elements from an array within a document, rather than the entire array.
+This operator is useful when you want to retrieve only the matching elements from an array within a document, rather than the entire array.

 ## Syntax